Abesuden/Code-Assassin/src/README.md

 The **Core Process** is a core program that utilizes the language modules to perform the assitive programing with any integrated development environment (*IDE*).
 The `appDecoder.ps1` is a dependency you will need to have in the same directory as the **Core Process**.

-## Progress

-Follow the current stage of the project [here](https://github.com/Abesuden/Code-Assassin/projects/1).

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.